Remington Model 760: Variants

 A number of variants were manufactured mostly differing in the finish, stock style and grade, sights, and other small details.
 One version, the 760C, featured an 18.5" barrel.

 Criminal uses

-James Earl Ray was said to be the one who used a .30-06 Model 760 Gamemaster to assassinate Martin Luther King Jr, at the Lorraine Motel in Memphis, Tennessee, on April 4, 1968.
+James Earl Ray used a .30-06 Model 760 Gamemaster to assassinate Martin Luther King Jr., at the Lorraine Motel in Memphis, Tennessee, on April 4, 1968.
 The killing sparked riots across the country and was a factor in the passage of the Gun Control Act of 1968.

 A .30-06 Model 760 was used in the 1999 OC Transpo shooting in which the gunman killed four other people and injured two before killing himself in an OC Transpo garage in Ottawa.